 I love my kids, but sometimes I have to break their tiny hearts and say “NO”

 Being a parent, we have a responsibility to teach our kids manners and to discipline them.
-Ofcourse its not easy as kids never want to hear NO and its definitely heartbreaking.
-Who doesn’t want to see a bright and big smile on their kids faces but the thing is that you cannot do that always.
-Lets say you shouldn’t do that always.
+Of course, it’s not as easy as kids never want to hear NO and its definitely heartbreaking.
+Who doesn’t want to see a bright and big smile on their kid’s faces but the thing is that you cannot do that always.
+Let’s say you shouldn’t do that always.
 Sometimes its fine but not always.
 I insist, not always.
-Otherwise you are doing more harm than good.
-You need to learn to choose things that can make your kids happy for long term.
+Otherwise, you are doing more harm than good.
+You need to learn to choose things that can make your kids happy for the long term.
 Don’t look for short term happiness goals.
-Instead focus on whatever is better for their future.
+Instead, focus on whatever is better for their future.

 So, the hard part is when you apply this “NO” and see the reaction of your kid.
-Its not going to be easy, I understand but you have to be firm and be consistent.
+It’s not going to be easy, I understand but you have to be firm and be consistent.
 Don’t give your kid the benefit of doubt.
 They shouldn’t expect a YES from you after crying and insisting.
-Be sure your facial expressions and tone is serious and firm in telling them that “NO”, they cannot have that candy or another icecream.
+Be sure your facial expressions and tone are serious and firm in telling them that “NO”, they cannot have that candy or another ice cream.

-Free tip; if you are saying NO but your spouse is saying YES, this will create confusion and your kid will take advantage of the situation.
+if you are saying NO but your spouse is saying YES, this will create confusion and your kid will take advantage of the situation.
 Don’t let that happen.
-If one of you is saying NO, other one should say same.
+If one of you is saying NO, another one should say same.
 So that your kid will understand that mom and dad think alike and the decision is final.

 I hope that may help you 🙂